 A Little History

 In the early 2000s, the CDA began eyeing property along this block for redevelopment.
 The block used to include a barbershop, tattoo parlor, and the third-generation Langula’s Hardware—one of the city’s oldest businesses.
 Emil and Freda Langula started the store back in 1914, and their grandson Gary Langula and his wife Mary sold to the CDA in 2010.
+Some bricks from Langula’s Hardware will be incorporated into the new apartment building.

 “It was the typical old-fashioned hardware store where they’d not only have what you wanted, but they’d tell you how to use it,” former West St. Paul City Council Member Ed Iago said in a 2010 Pioneer Press article.
 “And if you took a problem down there, they’d tell you how to solve it.”